 In 2013, Alexander returned to the Norwegian Eurovision as composer of the song “I´m with you”, sung by the 18-year old talent Annsofi.
 The song got to the grand final and ended up a 4th place.

-2013 seems to turn out as yet another busy year for Alexander Rybak.
-Along with his work as a composer, he has been on a concert-tour in Norway, he is working on a musical for children and a new album and he has scheduled TV-performances and concerts in Greece, Norway, USA, Canada, Lithuania, Russia and Turkey.
-And 2013 has just begun.
+2013 has been another busy year for Alexander Rybak.
+Along with his work as a composer and his Orchestra-seminars, he has done concert-tours in Norway, released a new music-video, he is working on a musical for children and a new album and he had TV-performances and concerts in Greece, Norway, Sweden, Denmark, Germany, USA, Canada, United Kingdom, Lithuania, Estonia, Latvia, Serbia, Belarus, Russia, Spain and Turkey.